Agostinhodossantos/Timer-MultiModule/README.md

 ## The Objective

+Hubstaff's application helps people work more efficiently and deliver proof of work to faciliate getting paid for every second you put in.

-Finish implementation of a simple Stopwatch app using provided project.
+In this challenge, we'll be asking you to finish the implementation of a simple Stopwatch app using the project provided.

 The project itself is a skeleton of the app, based on modular architecture.

-Among  infrastructure modules it contains 2 service modules:
+There are 2 service modules in the infrastructure:

-`authentication` -  contains declaration of [AuthenticationManager](services/authentication/src/main/java/com/netsoft/android/authentication/AuthenticationManager.kt) and it's dummy implementation
+`authentication` - which contains the declaration of [AuthenticationManager](services/authentication/src/main/java/com/netsoft/android/authentication/AuthenticationManager.kt) and it's a dummy implementation;

-`timer` - contains only declaration of [TimeTicker](services/timer/src/main/java/com/netsoft/android/timer/TimeTicker.kt) interface
+`timer` - which contains only a declaration of [TimeTicker](services/timer/src/main/java/com/netsoft/android/timer/TimeTicker.kt) interface.

-### App requirements
+### App Requirements

+The app should:
- - App should consists of 2 screens: "Sign in" and "Timer"
+ - Consist of 2 screens: "Sign in" and "Timer";

- - And it should be able to keep ticking even if user exit UI and swipe killed it.
-So when user open it again, timer value includes elapsed time since exit.
+ - Be able to keep ticking even if the user exits the UI and swipe kills it.
+So when the user opens it again, the timer value includes the elapsed time since the exit.

 #### TimeTicker

-- Create the missing  TimeTicker implementation, which updates timer state every second
+ - Create the missing TimeTicker implementation, which updates the timer state every second.

 #### Sign In screen

+The Sign In screen should:
- - has editable text fields for email and password
+ - Have editable text fields for email and password.

- - button "sign in"
+ - Include a "Sign In" button.

- - let user enter credentials and perform sign in
+ - Allow the user to enter their credentials and perform sign in.

- - screen appears only if user is not signed in yet
+ - Only appear if the user is not signed in yet.

- - utilize existing AuthenticationManager implementation for all sign in related actions
+ - Utilize the existing AuthenticationManager implementation for all sign in related actions.

 #### Timer screen

+The Timer screen should:
-  - utilize TimeTicker implementation, which also needs to be implemented in scope of this task and updates timer state every second
+ - Utilize the TimeTicker implementation, which also needs to be implemented in the scope of this task and updates the timer state every second.

-  - display current timer sate in a format "HH:mm:ss"
+ - Display the current timer state in the format "HH:mm:ss".

-  - let user start/stop timer by click on a button

-  - button caption should inform user about action it performs: Start or Stop
+ - Allow users to start/stop timer by clicking on a button.
+The button caption should inform the users about what action it performs: "Start" or "Stop".

 ## Submission

+For the execution of this challenge, we'd like you to follow these guidelines:
-Implementation needs to be done in Kotlin.
+- Implement the challenge in Kotlin.

-Please follow modular architecture.
+- Follow a modular architecture.

-Inside modules it is preferable to use MVVM.
+- Preferably use the MVVM pattern inside modules.

-UI needs to be implemented in Jetpack Compose.
+- Implement the UI with Jetpack Compose.

-Use Hilt as DI, it is already presented in a project.
+- Use Hilt as DI - it's already configured in the project.

-Add at least few tests for implemented classes.
+- Add at least a few tests for the implemented classes.

 ### Criteria